mcgrof/kvm-boot/README.md

 	$ make
 	$ sudo make modules_install install

+If doing this often creates too much clutter on /boot/ consider using the install-next-kernel.sh provided in this project.

 ## Relying on /sbin/installkernel

 We take advantage of how Linux distributions use /sbin/installkernel to ensure proper initramfs setup for you for guest setup in a distribution agnostic way.
 This does require you however to install a target kernel once.

-## Enable your target development as built-in
+## Enable your target development as built-in and issues

-Relying on /sbin/installkernel enables you to deploy an initramfs once, and provided you do not need to rely on that initramfs for new code deltas (re-compile modules) you are testing you can boot a second time by only compiling code locally without re-generating the initramfs.
+Relying on /sbin/installkernel enables you to deploy an initramfs once, and provided you do not need to rely on that initramfs for new code deltas (re-compile modules) that you are testing you can boot a second time by only compiling code locally without re-generating the initramfs.
+One of the issues with relying on /sbin/installkernel however is it may not provide the modules you need to get your guest target functional.
+Additionally a direct boot method will typically get your guest to pivot root out from the initramfs and then rely on your image disk /lib/modules directory for further modules it needs outside of the boot modules that your distribution detects it needs.
+For instance, dracut would typically only stuff into the initramfs by default modules you need to boot your development system, not a guest target.

-Since you might often be doing development with what typically is enabled as modules you can can avoid the module catch-22 issue here by just enabling your development target and its dependencies to be compiled as built-in.
+Since you might often be doing development with what typically is enabled as modules, and due to the possible issues with the modules you need not being on the initramfs, in theory you'd think you can can avoid the module catch-22 issue here by just enabling your development target and its dependencies to be compiled as built-in.
+This is all true, *in theory*.
+However this fails in practice.

+To demo the issue, first try the kernel configuration recommend under the above section "Direct file kernel configuration", then try a secondary kernel configuration as follows:

+	cd ~/linux-next/
+	# Now enable everything from both latpop / guest as built-in
+	make localyesconfig
+	sudo make modules_install install

+Try booting into that either on your laptop or guest.
+If you see something as follows, this is the issue described:

+	[***   ] A start job is running for dev-sda1.device (47s / no limit)

 If you *really* want to be relying on modules you can consider the other method of development work flow with kvm-boot using raw images.
-An alternative for the future is to consider eventual integration of optionally kicking off /sbin/installkernel as an option as a *regular user* during the Linux kernel 'make' target, which would build the initramfs locally within the Linux kernel source tree.

 ## kvm-boot initramfs setup